Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Old Dominion's games have gone over 51.5 points in all three opportunities this season.
+- Old Dominion has combined with its opponents to score more than 50.5 points in all three games this season.

-- This contest's over/under is 0.8 points under the 52.3 these two squads combine to give up per game in 2021.
+- The 52.3 points per game these two squads have surrendered to opponents this season are 1.8 more than the 50.5 over/under in this contest.

-- The Bulls and their opponents have scored an average of 56.3 points per game in 2021, 4.8 more than Saturday's total.
+- Bulls games this season feature an average total of 56.3 points, a number 5.8 points higher than Saturday's over/under.

-- The 51.5-point over/under for this game is 5.7 points below the 57.2 points per game average total in Monarchs games this season.
+- The 57.2 PPG average total in Monarchs games this season is 6.7 points more than this game's over/under.

 Buffalo Stats and Trends

-- In games that Buffalo totals over 321.0 yards, the team is 1-1 against the spread and 1-2 overall.
+- When Buffalo amasses more than 321.0 yards, the team is 1-1 against the spread and 1-2 overall.

-- This year, the Bulls have turned the ball over two times, while the Monarchs have forced two.
+- The Bulls have two turnovers this season, equal to the number of takeaways for the Monarchs.

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.